JayO-1/system-design-101/README.md

 Message brokers are useful here as they allow us to avoid the use of a two-phase commit to maintain consistency, however, this use case requires the use of a log-based message broker as it assumes that the broker itself will persist the events (crucial in the case of the write failing to go through to the secondary data store).

+It should be noted that these writes will be specific to the database, so a downside to this style of system is that it you cannot easily switch databases later, since the broker will contain DB-specific events.

 <p align="center">
   <br/>
   <img src="images/stream processing change data capture.png" width=600>